January Makamba: 2015 presidential campaign

 ya uchaguzi) for five years period 2015-2020.

+Cabinet Positions

+In December 2015, he was appointed as a Minister of State in the Vice President’s Office for Union Affairs and Environment.
+On 12 September 2021 he was appointed as Minister of Energy by the President Samia Suluhu Hassan.
+Following the third cabinet reshuffle by Samia Suluhu on 1 September 2023, January assumed the position as the Ministry of Foreign Affairs and East African Cooperation.
+He was replaced in this position by Mahmoud Thabit Kombo in July 2024.

 Personal life

 Makamba is a Muslim.
 He is married to Ramona and is the father of two children.
 He is an avid football fan and supports Simba S.C., Coastal Union, Chelsea and Real Madrid.